idealo/setup-aaga-credentials-action/README.md

 For example, this would make Terraform apply runs that may exceed an hour of runtime possible.
 This setup is supported by most SDKs and tools, but not all.

+In order to have access for creating credentials, each action that may access AWS must have `GITHUB_TOKEN` in its environment (`env`).

 <details>
 <summary>Sample usage with the config mode</summary>